The Long Look: Summary

 Tymon the Black, known widely as an evil magician, is understandably misunderstood.
 He suffers the curse of "the long look," giving him glimpses of terrible futures that will inevitably come to pass unless he intervenes in the present.
 Haunted by the horrible consequences of inaction, he does what he must, ably assisted by his dwarfish assistant Seb.
 Alas, his interventions often affect innocent, or seemingly innocent, bystanders; some might also, if executed with insufficient finesse, result in outcomes even worse than those he sought to prevent.
 Hence his unenviable reputation.

 Tymon's current intervention involves engineering the death of the headstrong glory-hound Prince Daras of Borasur, who will otherwise blunder his country and its neighbors into a devastating war.
 Casualties are his reluctant fiancé Princess Ashesa of Morushe, guilt-ridden over being the instrument of Daras's demise, and the prince's admiring younger brother Galan, now obsessed with vengeance.
 Between them they might well stir up troubles far worse than those Tymon has forestalled.

 Unfortunately, the only solution is further meddling.
 A complicated sequence of events follows involving Ashesa, Galan, Seb, and many others, including the scheming Duke Laras, Laras's even more scheming henchman Vor, aged puppet-pretender to Borasur's throne Lord Molic, the servant Takren, who is more than he seems, the interfering goddess Amaet, a young man named Korik, who finds himself drafted as Tymon's apprentice, and a nameless fiend called up by Galan that needs to be banished.

 Relation to other works

 The first two chapters of the book were originally published as the short story "A Time for Heroes" in the 1996 anthology The Shimmering Door, edited by Katharine Kerr and Martin H. Greenberg.
 The original story was later gathered together with two subsequent Tymon tales, "Empty Places" (2005) and "The Devil of Details" (2008) into Parks's 2017 collection The Collected Tymon the Black.
 A saying attributed to Tymon appears as a chapter heading in Black Kath's Daughter (2012), the next volume of "The Laws of Power," as do a number of quotations from "The Annals of Dommar the Beast," another character in The Long Look.
 Both are considered legendary historical personages by the time period in which Black Kath's Daughter is set.
-Tymon and his assistant Seb return as characters in Power's Shadow (2015), the sequel to Black Kath's Daughter.
+Tymon and his assistant Seb return as characters in Power's Shadow (2015) and The Seventh Law of Power (2025), the sequels to Black Kath's Daughter.